Alexey19483/Server-Emulation-For-Talking-Tom-Camp/README.md

 # Server-Emulation-For-Talking-Tom-Camp
 > So,I don't know will I be able to do this or not,but I will try.

-I'm trying to make a BackEnd (Server) for Talking Tom Camp.
-I'm doing a new Backend because the original is gone forever.
+I'm trying to make a server emulator for Talking Tom Camp.
+I'm doing it because the original is gone forever.
 I will try to make game working exactly how it was working before shutdown.
 In another way, i will try to restore notifications, leaderboards,clans and matchmaking without Outfit7 servers and other (Ads SDK, Google).
 Idk when I do this, but soon (i hope) I will publish a prototype without anything extra.

 <details>
 <summary>UPD1</summary>